Clan Rising

 Field Marshal Sir Hugh Henry Rose, 1st Baron Strathnairn, GCB, GCSI

-The Berlin-born son of the British minister to Württemberg who distinguished himself with the Egyptian army in Syria in 1840 and as senior British commissioner to the French army in the Crimea, took command of the Central India Field Force in late 1857, broke the central-Indian arm of the rebellion across Jhansi, Kalpi and Gwalior in eight months, and finished as Commander-in-Chief India and Ireland.
+The Berlin-born British officer who distinguished himself with the Egyptian army in Syria, served as senior British commissioner to the French in the Crimea, broke the central-Indian arm of the 1857 rebellion in eight months, and finished as Commander-in-Chief in India and in Ireland.

-The Crimean War took him into senior field service.
-He was sent as senior British commissioner to the headquarters of the French army at Varna and then in the Crimea in 1854 on the principle that his French was excellent and his diplomatic and military experience of the previous decade was the combination needed for the difficult Anglo-French command interface of the war.
-He worked alongside Marshal Saint-Arnaud, then Marshal Canrobert, then Marshal Pélissier across the three French commanders-in-chief of the Crimean campaign; the Anglo-French strategic-and-operational coordination through the twelve months of the trench-and-assault siege of Sebastopol from October 1854 to September 1855 was, in senior accounts of the campaign, substantially Rose's achievement.
-He was promoted major-general at the end of the war in 1855, awarded the Knight Commander of the Bath, and given the command of the Poona division of the Bombay army in November 1856.
+The Crimean War took him into senior field service as senior British commissioner to the headquarters of the French army, his excellent French and his diplomatic and military experience making him the man for the difficult Anglo-French command interface.
+The Anglo-French coordination through the twelve-month siege of Sebastopol was, in senior accounts, substantially his achievement; he was promoted major-general at the end of the war and given the Poona division of the Bombay army.

-He was made Grand Cross of the Bath in November 1858, promoted lieutenant-general in May 1860, and appointed Commander-in-Chief of the army in India in June 1860, a tenure of three years to June 1863.
-He was Commander-in-Chief Ireland from 1865 to 1870, was created Baron Strathnairn of Strathnairn (the family location, the valley of the upper river Nairn between Daviot and Loch Ruthven) and of Jhansi (the central-Indian battlefield) in 1866, and was promoted Field Marshal in 1877.
-He never married.
-He died at the Hôtel Royal in Versailles on 16 October 1885, eighty-four years old, of a sudden heart failure on a morning walk in the Parc de Versailles he had taken every day in his retirement.
-He is buried at Christ Church, Down Street, Mayfair, London.
-The Rose name in the Scottish-side catalogue is the Highland Roses of Kilravock and Strathnairn, the senior cadet Highland-Norman line of the Inverness-shire low country; he carried it from a Berlin diplomatic childhood into the central-Indian command of the 1857 Mutiny campaign.
+He was made Grand Cross of the Bath in 1858, appointed Commander-in-Chief of the army in India in 1860, and Commander-in-Chief Ireland from 1865 to 1870.
+He was created Baron Strathnairn, of his family's Strathnairn and of Jhansi, in 1866, and promoted Field Marshal in 1877.
+He died at Versailles on 16 October 1885, eighty-four years old, and is buried at Christ Church, Mayfair.
+The Rose name, the Highland Roses of Kilravock and Strathnairn, he carried from a Berlin diplomatic childhood into the central-Indian command of 1858 and the senior commands of the Victorian army.

 Achievements